mdmassa/starwars-theme-linux/README.md

-# starwars-theme-linux
+# Starwars Theme for Linux
-Starwars Theme for Manjaro KDE Linux
+This repository contains files for a Starwars Theme for Manjaro KDE Linux (Power of the Dark Side)